tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

   ![population_crime_dashboard.gif](Images/population_crime_dashboard.gif)

-* Integrating Panel columns and tabs with PyViz visualizations create a dashboard that allows users to analyze a number of visualizations at one time from a one-stop-shop.
+* Integrating Panel columns and tabs with PyViz visualizations create a dashboard that allows users to analyze a number of visualizations at one time from a one-stop shop.

 If time remains, ask students the following review questions: